earthly/website/blog/_posts/2021-05-11-monorepo-with-bazel.md

 ### Building/Compiling Code

 In this example, you'll start from a new empty directory and build and compile a simple Node.js application using Bazel.
-You’ll end up with the following structure:
+You'll end up with the following structure:

 ```
   WORKSPACE